bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ![_](/static/docs-assets/transfer-db-2.png)

-Now the "employee" databases are available.
+Now you are ready to manage these two "employee" databases in your project.

 ## Add your teammates